 It is a lot about colours, easy shapes and slogans.
 It is about the remembering of your childhood – to get caught by the glitter, the holographic and the magic.

-You actually worked in the art department and as a stylist, is that the reason why you’re designs are more artistic?
+You actually worked in the art department and as a stylist, is that the reason why your designs are more artistic?

 Yes, it comes from the styling I did before, because as a stylist there is always something missing you can’t find in shops or in the press agencies, like a certain colour spot you’d need.
 In the beginning I created bracelets and little cuffs and that’s where it all started.